Vyral/jason-bramblett/_posts/2023-06-01-simplifying-the-homebuying-process-tips-for-a-stress-free-experience.md

 {% include excerpt.html %}

 Are you looking to purchase a home in this market?
 There are a lot of steps to buying a home, and it’s not something that people do all the time.
-Today, we’re sharing some tips that will help better prepare you for the process of buying.
+Today, I'm sharing some tips that will help better prepare you for the process of buying.

 **Feel free to watch the full message above or use these timestamps that will direct you to various points in the video:**